astamuse/asta4d/README.md

 One last thing, do not forget modify the groupId and artifactId in pom file, as well as the version.

-Additionally, there is an [English document](http://astamuse.github.com/asta4d/userguide/index.html) which describes how Asta4D works in more details, and there is also a [Japanese document](http://astamuse.github.com/asta4d/userguide/index_jp.html) which includes more detailed user guide which is for our employees.
+Additionally, there is a [Japanese document](http://astamuse.github.com/asta4d/userguide/index_jp.html) which includes more detailed user guide which is for our employees.

 ## Best practices